 - Transmittance (T): 0.68

-- Reflectance (R): 0.2 for floors, 0.7 for ceilings, and 0.5 for walls
+- Reflectance (R): 0.2 for floors, 0.7 for walls and ceilings

 - Maintenance Factor: 0.92

 All habitable rooms meet the BRE recommended targets for illuminance and sunlight value.

 The full results of the internal daylight and sunlight analysis are included in Appendix B.